Assorted Early Publications

 Gay Entertainment & Travel Magazine...but I like it for the travel sections

-See this New Page
+See This Page

 on the magazine and its incarnations, over 120 issues